Skip to content

 Factor Impact

-Perturbation count \(P\) Error decays as \(\mathcal{O}(\sqrt{\ln V / P})\), matching JL theory
+Perturbation Count \(P\) Error decays at \(\mathcal{O}(\sqrt{\ln V / P})\), consistent with JL theory.

 Key Findings

-• "Sample pair similarity determines convergence speed" is a new insight: ZO estimators are better at fine-grained distinctions for semantically similar inputs, but approximate poorly for structurally dissimilar inputs.
+• Discovered that "sample pair similarity determines convergence speed": ZO estimators are better at making fine-grained distinctions between semantically similar inputs.

-• Classical optimization bound \(\mathcal{O}(\sqrt{dL/(PT)})\) and kernel bound \(\mathcal{O}(\sqrt{\ln V / P})\) coexist: loss descent speed still depends on \(d\), but similarity of model prediction trajectories does not.
+• The coexistence of the classical optimization bound \(\mathcal{O}(\sqrt{dL/(PT)})\) and the kernel bound \(\mathcal{O}(\sqrt{\ln V / P})\): while loss descent speed still depends on \(d\), the similarity of prediction trajectories does not.

 Highlights & Insights